-Learn a super simple procedure to make a weighing scale device useful for measuring smaller magnitudes of weight.
+Learn a super simple procedure to make a weighing scale meter circuit useful for measuring smaller magnitudes of weight.

 The concept is very simple, a light beam is allowed to pass through a linearly colored ribbon and fall over an LDR.